Operator Shifting for Noisy Elliptic Systems: Efficient Estimation using Truncated Expansions

-In many settings, the error in the $L^2$ norm used in the previous section is less important than the error in the energy norm (i.e., the $\truMat$ norm).
-Thus, this consideration would demand an analysis of the operator augmentation technique specifically for the energy.
-We will do so in this section.
-Moreover, the energy norm also has a number of properties that make it particularly attractive.
-In particular, under certain assumptions on the distribution of the randomness in $\sampMat$, we will prove in the sequel that $\augFac$ can be approximated effectively by using a modified $2k$-th order Taylor expansion for $\sampMat^{-1}$.
+The reader will note that an implementation of operator shifting will involve applying a different $M$ Monte Carlo samples in \cref{eq:montecarloaugfac}.
+Naturally, this can be quite expensive for very large operators.
+Hence, in this section we turn to the problem of making Monte Carlo samples more efficient.
+Fortunately, the energy norm has a number of properties that make it particularly attractive when it comes to efficient computations.
+In particular, under certain assumptions on the distribution of the randomness in $\sampMat$, we will prove that $\augFac$ can be approximated effectively by using a modified $2k$-th order Taylor expansion for $\sampMat^{-1}$.
 This means that one can perform Monte-Carlo computation of $\augFac$ effectively without needing to invert a full linear system for each sample.

-Nonetheless, the analysis for the energy norm relies on slightly different machinery than the proof we have given above.
-In particular, one notes that the Taylor expansion of the energy norm error has very nice properties.
-In the framework of the previous section, suppose that we consider $\rhs$ as being drawn from a distribution $\prior$ with auto-correlation $\autoCor$, and that we take the augmentation matrix $\augMat$ to be

-for some arbitrary positive definite $\modMat \in \pdcone$.
-Similar to the previous section, we make the assumption that